sebasjicha10/heredity/README.md

 ## Built with Python - Bayesian Networks, Joint Probability, and Sensor Models
 Program running: https://youtu.be/2waBj20RtH4

+AI to assess the likelihood that a person will have a particular genetic trait.

 ## How to run (example)

 ```